 However that being said, it can be difficult to communicate since most people here do not speak English.
 If you cannot speak Russian or Azeri, try to use google translate on your phone.

 Alternatively, download a picture of the petroglyphs to show the driver where you want to go.
 This option can be quite stressful if you wind up missing a connection and waiting around for buses for long periods of time.
-As such, it is more advisable to opt to hire a private driver or join a tour.
+So, it is generally better to hire a private driver or join a tour.

-Take a Cab/Hire a Private Driver in Baku
+Take a cab or hire a private driver in Baku

 Uber exists in Baku.
 Some drivers will be happy to take you out to Gobustan.
 You can also ask your hotel/accommodation provider to provide you with a quotation for hiring a driver for the day.